DARK

 “Shhh, child.
 It’s for you,” one whispered.

-The bedroom door flew open.
+The bedroom door flew open and slammed against the wall.
 Light from the hall flooded the dark room.
 A dark shadow stood in the doorway.

 “What’s wrong!” his dad cried, his voice panicked and tired.